-When the United States Mint began selling American Silver Eagles in 1986, it had started a new era in American numismatics and investing.
+When the United States Mint began selling American Silver Eagles in 1986, a new era in American numismatics and investing was born.

-However, the United States’ bullion program, which originally included gold and silver (it later added platinum coins, too) started a buying frenzy not only among hard core investors but also numismatists, who appreciate the classic designs on the American Eagle coins.
+However, the United States’ bullion program (which originally included gold and silver; it later added platinum and palladium coins too) started a buying frenzy — not only among hardcore investors but also numismatists, who appreciate the classic designs on the American Eagle coins.

 The American Silver Eagle is the final product of our nation’s decision to sell some of the silver from our government stockpile.